 35″ Skyrocket Kit

-The XF5F Skyrocket was experimental, it competed against several other planes in 1941and beat them handily in many performance aspects, but the US Navy ultimately decided it didn’t want a twin-engine fighter and decided to build the Wildcat instead.
-Grumman continued development and later produced the much more powerful F7F Tigercat after experimenting with the Skyrocket.
+The XF5F Skyrocket was experimental, it competed against several other planes in 1941and beat them handily in many performance aspects, but the US Navy ultimately decided a twin-engine fighter wouldn’t be suitable and decided to build the Wildcat nd Corsair instead.
+However, Grumman continued development and later produced the much more powerful F7F Tigercat after experimenting with the Skyrocket.

 The kit includes the foam parts needed to build this model, along with a fully detailed construction manual and some accessories such as carbon fiber and the pull-pull control system.
 The model is not assembled, so the customer needs to supply glue, paint, and other hobby tools, servos, motors, and electronics in order to put it together.
 This model is designed for two 1300kv/1oz size brushless motors, 3-bladed 9×7 propellers (not included but available separately). and a 3-cell 1350-1500mah battery.

-This model is somewhat overpowered for its size (like the real one) and can do some interesting things – like go straight up completely unlimited, then dive straight down with the power off (the big props act like brakes) – and it flies extremely well.
+Although this is a really easy-flying model, its somewhat overpowered for its size (like the real one) and can do some interesting things – like go straight up completely unlimited, then dive straight down with the power off (the big props act like brakes) – and it is very maneuverable.
 Here’s a video showing it going through various maneuvers outside!